Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Employees should feel confident using the self-service portal.
 It doesn’t have to be fancy, just a simple site where they can view W2’s, schedule paid time off, check their benefits, and so on.

 A mobile app is definitely a plus from an employee perspective.
 Especially if it works as well as the desktop version.

 And here’s the thing, all the convenience of employee-service means less work for their managers.
 No tracking down paperwork, ever.
 It’s a true win/win.

 As you’re browsing, dig into the support documentation a little bit.
 Is it clear?
 Is it enough to help an employee switch their tax status when they get married, for example?

 The more people can solve on their own, the better for everyone.

-Insperity is my top recommendation for people who are looking to outsource HR entirely.
-It’s incredibly flexible with the ability to handle businesses of all shapes and sizes.
+Rippling is my top recommendation for people looking to streamline their HR management, while Insperity is my top recommendation for people who are looking to outsource HR entirely.
+Insperity is incredibly flexible with the ability to handle businesses of all shapes and sizes.
 Plus, they offer a wide range of services to help make your life easier.